Imposing multi-physics constraints at different densities on the Neutron Star Equation of State: Cut-off filter scheme

 In this study, we apply a ``cut-off filter" scheme, where we impose strict limits on the nuclear parameter space using multi-density constraints.
 The nuclear empirical parameters are varied randomly within their uncertainty range in Table~\ref{tab:emppara} to generate the EoSs.
 Among the EoSs, we then allow only the ones which satisfy certain physical requirements or ``filters", described in detail in Sec.~\ref{sec:filters}. \\

 Although Miller~et~al. (2019)~\cite{2019Miller} point out the statistical uncertainties in constraining EoS by putting strict limits from multi-messenger observations of neutron stars like we have used here, using the cut-off scheme gives a correct estimate of the nuclear parameter ranges consistent with the observations.
 Many recent works~\cite{Annala2017llu,Most2018hfd,2020Annala,annala2021multimessenger,refId0} also used similar cut-off schemes for constraints for ultra-dense matter.
-Further, the chiral effective theory and heavy-ion collision experiments give a band of nuclear observables as constraints and a statistical re-weighting of the model-dependent heavy-ion data might lead to a false confidence in the results.
+Further, one must note that chiral effective theory and heavy-ion collision experiments give a band of nuclear observables as constraints and a statistical weighting of the model-dependent heavy-ion data might lead to a false confidence in the results.
 So, using a cut-off filter scheme for the constraints seems appropriate in these cases, in order to extract the underlying physics.
 We have also generated a very large number of prior EoSs to constrain the parameter space.
-Thus doing a Bayesian analysis with statistical re-weighting might change the posterior probability distribution slightly, but it will not significantly alter the physical correlation between nuclear empirical parameters and astrophysical observables which is the main aim of this study.
-This is shown explicitly in Sec.~\ref{sec:weight} and Sec.~\ref{sec:weight_hic} by redoing the analysis including statistical re-weighting. \\
+One may verify whether Bayesian analysis with statistical weighting affects the posterior probability distribution, or significantly alters the physical correlations between nuclear empirical parameters and astrophysical observables which is the main aim of this study.
+In Sec.~\ref{sec:weight} and Sec.~\ref{sec:weight_hic} we check this explicitly by redoing the analysis with a proper calculation of the likelihood of the data. \\

 As mentioned in the introduction, such limits were also imposed on the RMF parameter space in the recent study by Hornick~et~al.~\cite{Hornick}.
 A similar scheme using the meta-modelling approach~\cite{Margueron2018a} was also employed in the analysis of the effect of uncertainties in nuclear empirical parameters and the study of their correlations with NS observables~\cite{Margueron2018b} and experimental observables of finite nuclei by one of the authors (D.C.) of this work~\cite{Chatterjee2017}.
 This work~\cite{Chatterjee2017} found no correlation between the symmetry energy $E_{sym}$ and its first order derivative $L_{sym}$, which is at variance with several studies in the literature which find a good correlation between $E_{sym}$ and $L_{sym}$ \cite{Tsang,Kortelainen,Ducoin11}.